 This technical note establishes the minimum performance standard (MPS) that a Halon 1301 replacement aircraft cargo compartment fire suppression system must meet.
+This MPS was developed in conjunction with the International Aircraft Fire Protection Systems Working Group, formerly known as the International Halon Replacement Working Group.
 It describes the tests that shall be performed to demonstrate that the performance of the replacement agent and system provides the same level of safety as the currently used Halon 1301 system.
 The results of these tests will be used to determine the required concentration levels to adequately protect an aircraft cargo compartment against fire and hydrocarbon explosions.
-The Supplemental Type Certificate (STC) applicant shall provide the minimum agent protection concentration, density, etc., to the Federal Aviation Administration (FAA) Aircraft Certification office with an objective way of measuring it.
-Currently, the FAA Transport Airplane Directorate, in conjunction with the Joint Aviation Authority, is developing an advisory circular to address the certification of aircraft cargo compartment fire extinguishing or suppression system.
+The Supplemental Type Certificate applicant shall provide the minimum agent protection concentration, density, etc., to the Federal Aviation Administration (FAA) Aircraft Certification Office with an objective way of measuring it.
+Currently, the FAA Transport Airplane Directorate, in conjunction with the Joint Aviation Authority, is developing an advisory circular to address the certification of an aircraft cargo compartment fire extinguishing or suppression system.
+This MPS update replaces the standard reported in FAA Technical Note DOT/FAA/AR-TN03/6, "Minimum Performance Standard for Aircraft Compartment Halon Replacement Fire Suppression Systems."